devcorn/ProcessMonitor/README.md

 # ProcessMonitor

 A python script for monitoring a specified process.
-If the process hangs the tools responsibility is to try to confirm that its hanging and kill it if necessary.
+If the process hangs the tools tries to terminate the target application.

-A usefull autokill script for regularly hanging programs.
+A useful autokill script for regularly hanging programs.

 # Usage